 We have gone over the figures very carefully and the National Secretary-Treasurer informs me that we have one Department showing a net gain in membership, and this banner is awarded to the Department of California, and I present it to Brother Earl Riggs.
-Brother Riggs, you can take this honor roll banner back to the Department of California & Pacific for one year, but I have a feeling you will only have it this year as next year it is going to New Hampshire.
+Brother Riggs, you can take this honor roll banner back to the Department of California & Pacific for one year, but I have a feeling you will only have it this war and a present it to New Hermschire will only have it this year as next year it is going to New Hampshire. certainly never expected to take this banner back to California with presented by the Department to the Camps in California, and Long to hold this one in California.